 Gather the team together

 The aim of the first meeting should be to focus your committee.
 Agree on a schedule for future sessions, and establish your goals for the year.
-Next, examine your activities and start planning events.
-Remember, some families still have more caring and work commitments than before lockdown, so try not to overwhelm people.
+Next, examine your activities and start planning fundraising initiatives and events.
+Remember, some families still have more caring and work commitments than before, so be sensitive to their needs.
+If you can't do as much as you'd like, make plans to recruit more help.

 Meet with the head